DirectoryTree/LdapRecord-Docs/core/v2/models.md

 Use the `LdapRecord\Models\Entry` model for retrieving all objects from your directory - regardless of type.

+> **Important**: Make sure you import the classes with the exact casing
+> shown below.
+PHP imports in Linux environments are case sensitive.

 #### Active Directory Models

 Each below model references a type of object in Active Directory.